espocrm/documentation/docs/administration/bpm-events.md

 ### Start Event

 Doesn't have parameters.
 It's a starting point of the process.
-Start Event can be initiated manually by a user who has access to create processes.
+A Start Event can be initiated manually by a user who has access to create processes.
 This can be done either from the processes list view or from the detail view of a target record.

 ![Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-1.png)